-Have you been asked to write a recommendation letter?
+What's a personal recommendation letter?
+When do you need personal recommendations, and when and how should you write them?
 Writing a personal recommendation letter or character reference can be a challenge.
 After all, these letters are generally required for big life events, such as a new job, a home purchase, or admission to a program or school.
-Perhaps a few personal recommendation letter samples will help.

 Personal recommendations and character reference letters can be written by teachers, neighbors, business acquaintances, clients, vendors, and other recommenders who can attest to an applicant's skills and abilities.

-If you’re the person requesting a reference, you might send a letter sample to the writer to help guide his or her own letter.
-However, be sure to provide the writer with clear instructions on what information you need them to include and give them a resume or list of your skills and experiences.
-You do not want them to simply copy and paste a sample letter.
+If you’re the person requesting a reference, be sure to provide the writer with clear instructions on what information you need them to include and give them a resume or list of your skills and experiences.
+You might send a letter sample to the writer to help guide their own letter.

 Tips on Writing Personal Recommendation Letters